Shalini25853/stremlitgamify/README.md

 GamifyConnect is a real-time engagement analytics dashboard designed to simulate user behavior on a social media platform.
 Built using Python, Streamlit, and Google Cloud Firestore, it tracks activities like posts, comments, likes, and shares, then awards points and badges to users using gamification logic.

+While this model currently simulates 5 users for clarity, it is fully scalable.
+The Firestore database and analytics logic are designed to handle larger datasets and could easily support real-time analytics for hundreds of users with minimal changes.

 ## Features

 - Real-time data from GCP Firestore